 - a.
-32% area is under ULBs, 30% is under SPAs, and the remaining 38% of the Region will be under direct land use and development control as per the provisions of the Regional Plan, 2016-36. - b.
-Urbanisable Zone which is non-municipal will be developed through intensive development with urban extensions, creation of new economic and employment opportunities in Growth Centres; Green zone with low rise low density as a transition area between forest and urbanisation; railway station areas and areas around village settlements for intensive development due to accessibility and infrastructure.
+32% area inis under ULBs, 30% is under SPAs, and the remaining 38% of the Region will be under for direct land use and development control under as per the provisions of the Regional Plan, 2016-36. - b.
+Urbanisable Zone which is non-municipal will be developed through intensive development with urban extensions, creation of new economic and employment opportunities in Growth Centres; institutional-Green zone for-with low rise low density as a transition area between green-forest and urbanisation; railway station areas and areas around village settlements for intensive development due to accessibility and infrastructure. - c.
+32% area in ULBs, 30% SPAs, 38% for direct land use and development control under the provisions of the Regional Plan.